 After MGM was sold in 1974, Curb went on to build Curb Records and the Curb/Warner label, which released numerous top-selling singles from the mid-to-late 1970s.
 Within a short time, the company had five No. 1 records on the Billboard Chart including the Four Seasons' "December 1963 (Oh What A Night)," The Bellamy Brothers' "Let Your Love Flow," Shaun Cassidy's "Da Doo Ron Ron," Exile's "Kiss You All Over," and Debby Boone's "You Light Up My Life" (the biggest selling record of the decade).

 During the 1970s, Curb also began venturing into public service.
 In 1976, he served as co-chair of the Ronald Reagan California Campaign for President and later was co-chair of President Gerald Ford's California campaign.
 In November 1978, Curb was elected California's lieutenant governor, the same year that Democrat Jerry Brown was elected governor.
 During his 1979 to 1983 term, Curb served as acting governor for about one year, guiding the state during disastrous floods, fires and a threatened prison guard strike.
+Also, during Curb's term, in a landmark decision, the California Supreme Court ruled in Curb's favor with a decision that the Lt.
+Governor not only has the power, but the responsibility of Governor when the Governor is out of state.
 He also served on the University of California Board of Regents and the California State University Board of Trustees.
 Curb also served as President of the California State Senate and Chairman of the Economic Development Commission.

 In 1982, Curb was elected chair of the National Conference of Lieutenant Governors.
 Then in 1983 and 1984, at President Reagan's request, Curb served as Chairman of the National Finance Committee during the president's re-election campaign, responsible for raising more than $100 million.